confusoo/website-thinkgrand/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To use this code you must have NODE.js modelues installed.
+To use this code you must have NODE.js modules installed.

 ## Available Scripts